hmcneill46/muOS-MinUIfied-Theme-Generator/README.md

 ## Experimental Settings
  - Show hidden files is experimental as I'm not sure how it should work if you don't select to generate game list as well
+ - Also Generate Images for Game List is experimental as it will mess up your favourites and history menus